 I usually like to sit and sand with a sheet of sand paper or a sanding block, but this method just cannot be beat.
 It is done so quickly that you will not believe it.
 You will have more time to sit back and enjoy your beautiful piece of furniture.

 The only warning I have for you is to make sure you are comfortable using a sander.
 Since they vibrate and circulate at a fast speed, they can seem intimidating, but they really aren’t!
 If you are trying this for the first time, I would recommend testing it out on another piece of wood, so that you can see how much it will sand depending on the pressure you apply.

 You can also start with a finer sandpaper, like a 240 grit.
-For my church pew I actually used an 80 grit, since that was what was alread on my orbital sander and I knew how much it would take off, since I have used it before.
+For my church pew I actually used an 80 grit, since that was what was already on my orbital sander and I knew how much it would take off, since I have used it before.

 When sanding any piece of furniture, it is key to take a step back and see what parts of the piece would make sense to have distressed.
 My rule of thumb is this: Imagine people using the piece of furniture.
 What parts of the piece are going to be susceptible to more wear and tear.
 These are the parts that will have a more distressed look, so this is where you will want to focus.

 - For a dresser, the spots could be the edges of the drawers, the corners of the dresser and the area around the drawer or cabinet pulls.

 - For a chair it may be the arms, and the sides of the arms, as well as the seat, which is where it gets the most wear.

 - For a table, I would also say the edges, and of course the tabletop.

 - Another rule of thumb is any raised edges, or variations in the design will be a key place to sand, like a table leg.

 I used my orbital sander to distress my church pew, and this handy dandy video will show you just how I did it: